 Ten percent of survey respondents who have been in active treatment during the past twelve months have been impacted by drug shortages during that time.
-Those enrolled in Medicaid are significantly more likely to report being impacted by drug shortages at 18%, and they are three times as likely as those on employer-provided plans.
+Those enrolled in Medicaid are significantly more likely to report being impacted by drug shortages at 22%.
 Among those who have been impacted by drug shortages in the past year, 57% say the shortage was related to their cancer care, including medications to treat cancer as well as its side effects and complications.
-Nearly a third of those experiencing drug shortages report the shortage was of a treatment medication such as chemotherapy or immunotherapy.
-Just over a quarter faced a shortage related to a psychiatric drug such as to treat anxiety, depression, or ADHD and 22% mentioned a shortage of a pain medication.
+Nearly a third (32%) of those experiencing drug shortages report the shortage was of a treatment medication such as chemotherapy or immunotherapy.
+Just over a quarter (26%) faced a shortage related to a psychiatric drug such as to treat anxiety, depression, or ADHD and 22% mentioned a shortage of a pain medication.

-The most common impact among those facing a drug shortage related to their cancer was delayed or missed treatment, reported by 45% (chart).
+The most common impact among those facing a drug shortage related to their cancer was delayed or missed treatment, reported by 45%.
 Thirty-eight percent of those who faced delays in their cancer treatment report delays of a month or more.
 Twenty-three percent were able to use an alternate drug, while most (68%) were unable to identify an effective substitute.
 Thirty-five percent had difficulty using their insurance to fill a prescription related to the shortage, such as facing delays covering a substitute drug.
 Fourteen percent were ultimately able to find the drug before treatment was delayed, and six percent continued on the medication with a dose change.